TeachingLD

 Grants and Loans

-Grants to support teachers and support personnel of students with learning disabilities as they develop creative projects to enhance instruction, curriculum, action research, and service delivery.
+DLD’s Candace S. Bos Innovative Projects grants support doctoral students, teachers, and other pupil services personnel who provide services to students with learning disabilities as they develop creative projects to enhance instruction, curriculum, action research, and service delivery.
 DLD allots a yearly total of $5,000 for support, funding individual projects from $100 to $1,000.
 Applicants must be members of DLD.
-Applications are due May 20 of each year.
-Awards are made by August 1.
+This year (2023) nominations are due November 1st.

-Regional consortia composed of 2-7 DLD subdivisions are eligible for interest-free loans up to $5,000 to support regional conferences.
+Regional consortia composed of two to seven DLD subdivisions are eligible for interest-free loans up to $5,000 to support regional conferences.
 The Professional Development, Standards, and Ethics Committee of DLD will provide organizational support to regional subdivisions that receive the loans.

 DLD has interest-free loans up to $5,000 to assist local subdivisions in conducting conferences.
 These interest-free loans provide subdivisions with the financial assistance that will allow them to have conferences based on the members’ needs.
 The Professional Development, Standards, and Ethics Committee of DLD will provide organizational support for subdivisions that use interest-free loans to finance their conferences.